cosmos/ibc/spec/ics-005-port-allocation/README.md

 port simultaneously.
 Channels are end-to-end between two ports, each of which must have been previously bound to by a module, which will then control that end of the channel.

-Optionally, the host state machine can elect to expose port binding only to a specially-permissioned module manager, which can control which ports modules can bind to with a custom ruleset, and transfer ports to modules only when it has validated the port name & module.
+Optionally, the host state machine can elect to expose port binding only to a specially-permissioned module manager, which can control which ports modules can bind to with a custom rule-set, and transfer ports to modules only when it has validated the port name & module.
 This role can be played by the relayer module (see [ICS 26](../ics-026-relayer-module)).

 ### Definitions